Matthew-Lai1/Genesis/docs/docs/guide/components/mui/text-field.md

 The custom modifications come with certain restrictions:

 - The `variant` prop is fixed to ensure consistency in the component's enhanced design.
 As a result, you cannot change the `TextField` variant when using `CustomTextField`.
-- The `shrink` property of the `InputLabelProps` prop cannot be modified.
+- The `shrink` property of the `inputLabel` prop of `slotProps` cannot be modified.
 This decision was made to maintain a uniform appearance across different implementations of the component.
 :::

 ### Importing the Customized textField